MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 To achieve the required side effect we must add a new signal b\_memio\_rden\_o to the file mem/mem.vhd.
 I've chosen a rather general implementation where each bit in the signal corresponds to one of the read-only bytes of the Memory Mapped IO.
-The signal is evaluated in lines 94-99 of mem/mem.vhd.
+The signal is generated in lines 94-99 of mem/mem.vhd.

 ### Timer counter
 I've chosen to generate timer interrupts at 100 times per second.
 Too many